Tumblr

-Tumblr (stylized as tumblr; pronounced "tumbler") is a microblogging and social networking website founded by David Karp in 2007 and currently owned by American company Automattic.
+Tumblr (pronounced "tumbler") is a microblogging and social media platform founded by David Karp in 2007 and is owned by American company Automattic.
 The service allows users to post multimedia and other content to a short-form blog.
-Users can follow other users' blogs.
-Bloggers can also make their blogs private.
-For bloggers, many of the website's features are accessed from a "dashboard" interface.
-Tumblr hosts more than 529 million blogs.

 History

+Beginnings (2006–2012)

 Development of Tumblr began in 2006 during a two-week gap between contracts at David Karp's software consulting company, Davidville.
 Karp had been interested in tumblelogs (short-form blogs, hence the name Tumblr) for some time and was waiting for one of the established blogging platforms to introduce their own tumblelogging platform.

 As none had done so after a year of waiting, Karp and developer Marco Arment began working on their own platform.
 Tumblr was launched in February 2007, and within two weeks had gained 75,000 users.
 Arment left the company in September 2010 to work on Instapaper.

-In June 2012, Tumblr featured its first major brand advertising campaign in conjunction with Adidas, who launched an official soccer Tumblr blog and bought placements on the user dashboard.
+In June 2012, Tumblr featured its first major brand advertising campaign in collaboration with Adidas, who launched an official soccer Tumblr blog and bought ad placements on the user dashboard.
 This launch came only two months after Tumblr announced it would be moving towards paid advertising on its site.

+Ownership by Yahoo!
+(2013–2018)

 On May 20, 2013, it was announced that Yahoo and Tumblr had reached an agreement for Yahoo!
 Inc. to acquire Tumblr for $1.1 billion in cash.
 Many of Tumblr's users were unhappy with the news, causing some to start a petition, achieving nearly 170,000 signatures.
 David Karp remained CEO and the deal was finalized on June 20, 2013.
 Advertising sales goals were not met and in 2016 Yahoo wrote down $712 million of Tumblr's value.

 Verizon Communications acquired Yahoo in June 2017, and placed Yahoo and Tumblr under its Oath subsidiary.
 Karp announced in November 2017 that he would be leaving Tumblr by the end of the year.
 Jeff D'Onofrio, Tumblr's president and COO, took over leading the company.

 The site, along with the rest of the Oath division (renamed Verizon Media Group in 2019), continued to struggle under Verizon.
-In March 2019, SimilarWeb estimated Tumblr had lost 30% of its user traffic since December 2018, when the site had introduced a stricter content policy with heavier restrictions on adult content (which had been a notable draw to the service).
+In March 2019, Similarweb estimated Tumblr had lost 30% of its user traffic since December 2018, when the site had introduced a stricter content policy with heavier restrictions on adult content (which had been a notable draw to the service).

 In May 2019, it was reported that Verizon was considering selling the site due to its continued struggles since the purchase (as it had done with another Yahoo property, Flickr, via its sale to SmugMug).
 Following this news, Pornhub's vice president publicly expressed interest in purchasing Tumblr, with a promise to reinstate the previous adult content policies.